Tony Romo Rumors: Cleveland Browns Trade Possible By Paying Romo’s Contract?

 Tony Romo rumors aren’t limited to just Cleveland Browns trade chatter, as the Houston Texans and Denver Broncos also continue to be suitors for his services.
-Even with all the NFL rumors about teams looking to trade for the veteran quarterback, the easiest way for a team to get the Dallas Cowboys to agree to a deal is to pay that full Tony Romo contract.
-The ever-evolving situation has turned from the Cowboys preparing to release Romo to Cowboys owner Jerry Jones basically holding him hostage to convince another franchise to make a trade.
+Even with all the NFL rumors about teams looking to trade for the veteran quarterback, the easiest way for a team to get the Dallas Cowboys to agree to a deal is to pay the full Tony Romo contract.
+The ever-evolving situation has turned from the Cowboys preparing to release Romo, to Cowboys owner Jerry Jones basically holding him hostage to convince another franchise to make a trade.

 A report by NFL analyst Adam Schefter recently stated that he would be surprised if the Dallas Cowboys trade rumors actually led to something.
 He felt that there wouldn’t be enough interest from other NFL teams during the negotiations and that no franchise would want to pay the Romo contract in addition to giving up an asset to complete the deal.
 That asset would likely have to be a selection in the 2017 NFL Draft, as Jones is looking to add players in an effort to get his team back to the Super Bowl as soon as possible.